Cartilage Piercing Care, Healing & Cleaning

 This isn’t a necessity, but if you’re feeling anxious, then bringing a friend along can help you deal better with the pain of getting pierced.

-You should not take any kind of oral pain medicine before a cartilage piercing because acetaminophen (Tylenol), ibuprofen (Motrin, Advil), aspirin, and naproxen all cause blood thinning, which can cause you to bleed more.
-But you can have one of these anti-inflammatory pain medicines ready to take afterwards.
+You should not take any kind of oral pain medicine before a cartilage piercing because ibuprofen (Motrin, Advil), aspirin, and naproxen all cause blood thinning, which can cause you to bleed more.
+However, you can have one of these anti-inflammatory pain medicines ready to take afterward.
 They’ll help reduce swelling.
+Acetaminophen (Tylenol) can be taken before the piercing as it will not cause blood thinning.

 Stay hydrated and avoid alcohol

 Drinking enough water will help to regulate your blood pressure so that you’re less likely to pass out during the piercing process.
 It also helps with circulation and the healing process.
-Drinking alcohol may dehydrate you, and it can also cause you to bleed more while getting pierced.
+Drinking alcohol may dehydrate you, increase healing time, and it can also cause you to bleed more while getting pierced.

-As well as the above, consider the aftercare of your piercing.
-You may not want to get pierced on the side that you sleep on or in a place that is likely to get bumped or caught on something.
+Also consider the aftercare of your piercing.
+You may not want to get pierced on the side that you sleep on or in a place that is likely to get bumped or caught on something, either at work or recreationally.

 Pay attention to aftercare instructions